hobru/CopilotStudio-SAP-Trading-Contracts/README.md

 ### Step 3: Test the changes
 Let’s see how responses to general questions now behave with changes to instructions and public knowledge sources that align to the uploaded documents
 1. Launch the Test pane
-2. Ask a question that doesn’t match an existing topic to trigger the Conversational boosting topic.
+2. Ask a question from the Document that you have uploaded, e.g. *Was sind die Hauptanbaugebiete von Naturkautschuk?*
 ![Second question](images/SecondQuestion.jpg)
+> [!Note]
+> Make sure that the Status of the uploaded document is actually "Ready"

 3. Notice that it generates an answer and includes citations to ground its answer on and offer the user the option to navigate to the sources that were used to generate this answer.
-4. Ask a follow-up question regarding policies and support
+4. Upload additional documents and ask further questions.
 5. Ensure that the instructions are behaving correctly by not allowing the user to ask about another company’s products.

 ## Exercise 4: Create an action and review a topic